Table of contents

 Use Connecteam to create a bartender app to train, run processes, manage time and swap shifts.
-It’s as easy as you think, so start your free trial now!
+It’s as easy as you think, so start your free plan now!

 Adding the garnish

 A well trained bartender is the perfect first step in the right direction.
 However, once out of bartender boot camp, the rigors of the day to day open-to-close can take a toll even on Brian Flanagan.
 So, to avoid your bartenders running off to the Bahamas (another reference to Cocktail, in case you missed it), you need so simplify the day-to-day operations and remove the stuff that grinds down your staff and you.